FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

 web request.
 This is more efficient, and you don't need to configure the server IP address.

-The :ref:`FOSHttpCache Symfony Proxy Client documentation section <foshttpcache:proxy client setup>` explains how to adjust your bootstrap - you will need to do this in both ``public/index.php`` and ``bin/console``.
+The :ref:`FOSHttpCache Symfony Proxy Client documentation section <foshttpcache:proxy client symfony httpcache kernel dispatcher>` explains how to adjust your bootstrap - you will need to do this in both ``public/index.php`` and ``bin/console``.